Reviews You Can Rely On

 How We Test Women's Ski Gloves

-This review started with plenty of research into the ski glove and mitten market to decide which models to include in our selection for hands-on testing.
-After an initial cut of over 80 models was identified, we selected the most compelling group of women's gloves and mittens to test in the field and lab.
-We use them in real-world situations for several months, skiing and snowboarding in both wet and dry climates, as well as hiking, riding chairlifts, and playing in the backcountry.
-We employ controlled in-house tests, too, for warmth retention and water resistance, which involves putting the gloves in a freezer with a temperature sensor and submersion in water.
+The first step in our process is to take a deep dive into the ski glove and mitten market to decide which models to include in our selection for hands-on testing.
+After an initial cut of over 80 models was thoroughly researched, we chose the most compelling options to use in the field and test in the lab.
+We wore them in real-world situations over a period of several months, skiing and snowboarding in both wet and dry climates, as well as hiking, riding chairlifts, and playing in the backcountry.
+Our controlled in-house tests are designed to measure warmth retention and water resistance.
+The warmth test involves putting the gloves in a freezer with a temperature sensor to measure heat loss over a period of 10 minutes.
+Our submersion test measures the percentage of water the glove materials absorb after a 2-minute submersion in a bucket of water.
 See more info in our dedicated How We Test article.

 Our testing of women's ski gloves is divided into five rating metrics: